ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![Launch Instance6](./images/0.%20Launch%20Instance6.png)

-### STEP 2: Connect To EC2 Using SSH
+### Step 2: Connect To EC2 Using SSH

+The follwowing steps are taken to SSH into an EC2 instance:

-* On the EC2 Dashboard, click on the Running Insances tab.
+* On the EC2 Dashboard, click on the Running Instances tab.

 ![Launch Instance7](./images/0.%20Launch%20Instance7.png)

-* Click on the Instance ID of Running Instance.
+* Click on the Instance ID of the Running Instance.

 ![Launch Instance8](./images/0.%20Launch%20Instance8.png)

-* Click on the Connect button of Instance ID summary.
+* Click on the Connect button of the Instance ID summary.

 ![Launch Instance9](./images/0.%20Launch%20Instance9.png)